explosion-mental/demwm/README.md

 pywal.
 By default my dwm build syncs all colors to pywal colors.
 You should **edit** the variable `img_path` to your actual path of wallpapers.

-Remember, the script is copied and removes automatically by the makefile (`make install` and `make unistall`).
+Remember, the script is copied and removed automatically by the makefile (`make install` and `make unistall`).

 _Note_: you need **pywal**